Anthony Lamb (basketball)

-Anthony Miles Lamb (born January 20, 1998) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+Anthony Miles Lamb (born January 20, 1998) is an American professional basketball player for Hapoel Jerusalem of the Israeli Ligat HaAl and the EuroCup.
 He played college basketball for the Vermont Catamounts.

-Early life and high school career
+Early life

 Lamb moved to Rochester, New York at a young age.
 He attended Greece Athena High School in nearby Greece, New York, where he competed on the basketball team under coach Jim Johnson.
 As a junior, Lamb averaged 20 points and 13 rebounds per game in leading the team to the Class A state final.
 He was the only returning starter as a senior and posted 30 points and 17 rebounds per game.
 Lamb led the team to a number-one ranking in New York and an appearance in the Section V Class AI final.
 He was one of the finalists for New York Mr. Basketball and was twice named Greater Rochester Player of the Year.

 College career

 In his first game at Vermont, Lamb scored 23 points on 8-of-12 shooting and collected nine rebounds in a 94–70 win against Quinnipiac.
 This earned him America East Rookie of the Week recognition.
 He had his first double-double with 14 points and 14 rebounds against UMass Lowell on January 19, 2017.
 Lamb averaged 11.9 points and 5.2 rebounds per game as a freshman.
 He was named to the Second–team All-America East and America East Rookie of the Year.

 Lamb missed half of his sophomore season with a foot injury.
 He averaged 14.3 points and 5.0 rebounds per game.

 Lamb scored a career-high 42 points in an 83–76 double-overtime win against St. Bonaventure on December 18, 2018.
-As a junior, Lamb averaged 21.2 points, 7.8 rebounds, and 2.3 assists per game and led Vermont to a 27-7 record.
+As a junior, Lamb averaged 21.2 points, 7.8 rebounds, and 2.3 assists per game and led Vermont to a 27–7 record.
 He was named America East Player of the Year and was an AP Honorable Mention All-American.
 Lamb was named America East tournament MOP after scoring 28 points in the championship against UMBC.

 On November 16, 2019, Lamb scored 23 points including the game-winning shot over two defenders to take down St. John's.
 This marked the first time Vermont beat a high-major program in over a decade.
-Lamb upped his point total from his previous outing by scoring 30 points including 25 after halftime on November 19, 2019, in a 61-55 loss to defending national champion Virginia.
+Lamb upped his point total from his previous outing by scoring 30 points including 25 after halftime on November 19, 2019, in a 61–55 loss to defending national champion Virginia.
 At the close of the regular season, Lamb repeated as America East Player of the Year.